-TAMPA, Fla. — After scoring a season-high 25 points versus #16 South Carolina on Saturday, South Florida sophomore Jahmal McMurray will transfer.
-The news was announced per the school Tuesday evening.
+TAMPA, Fla. — After scoring a season-high 25 points against No. 16 South Carolina on Saturday, USF sophomore Jahmal McMurray will transfer, per university officials.

-McMurray, an American Athletic Conference All-Rookie selection last season, was suspended the first six games of the current campaign (undisclosed violation).
-He returned on December 3 and produced 16 points, 3 rebounds, and 4 assists at George Washington.
+McMurray, an American Athletic Conference (AAC) All-Rookie selection last season, was suspended the first six games of the season for an undisclosed violation.
+He returned on December 3 and posted 16 points, 3 rebounds, and 4 assists at George Washington.

-The Kansas native was much improved from his freshman season.
-Opposed to a 39.1% field goal percentage and 34.6% mark from beyond the arc, he was shooting 43.1% from the floor and made half of his three-point attempts (10-for-20).
+The Kansas native had improved from his freshman season.
+Opposed to a 39.1% field goal percentage and 34.6% three-point percentage, he was shooting 43.1% from the floor and had made half of his three-point attempts (10-for-20).

-On Saturday, McMurray single-handedly kept South Florida competitive against Frank Martin’s South Carolina Gamecocks.
-In what would be his last game in green and gold, the sophomore swished 5-of-7 triples for 25 points.
+On Saturday, McMurray single-handedly kept USF competitive against Frank Martin’s South Carolina Gamecocks.
+In what would be his last game in green and gold, the sophomore made five-of-seven three-pointers for 25 points.

-With McMurray, the Bulls were bound to be a sleeper in a very competitive American Athletic Conference.
+With McMurray, the Bulls were bound to be a sleeper in a very competitive AAC.
 Now, another rough conference slate could be on the horizon.

-This evening versus Northern Illinois, Orlando Antigua’s starting lineup became even younger by starting three freshmen with two juniors.
+This evening against Northern Illinois, head coach Orlando Antigua started three freshmen with two juniors.
 As expected, Michael Bibby assumed point guard duties.
-The Arizona native produced 7.8 points and 2.7 assists per game during McMurray’s absence.
+The freshman is averaging 7.8 points and 2.7 assists per game during McMurray’s absence.

-As McMurray transfers, the top six scorers from the 2015-16 South Florida Bulls have now departed.
+As McMurray transfers, the top six scorers from the 2015-16 season have now departed.
 While McMurray made a personal decision to leave, Chris Perry (10.1 PPG) and Roddy Peters (9.8 PPG) were previously dismissed from the team.
-In addition Angel Nunez (9.6 PPG), Nehemias Morillo (8.7 PPG), and Jaleel Cousins (8.5 PPG) graduated.
+Angel Nunez (9.6 PPG), Nehemias Morillo (8.7 PPG), and Jaleel Cousins (8.5 PPG) graduated.